Mathieu-lvdx/Pico-MPU6050/README.md

 # MPU6050 interface for Rpi Pico

 This repository is the simpiest way to use MPU6050.
-You just have you initialize the MPU6050 and get its data.
+You just have you initialize the MPU6050 and get its data.<br/>
 **Don't forget to import your _pico_sdk_import.cmake_ if you build this project !**

 ## How does it work ?